Creating a certificate Issuing Template¶

 You'll see your new template in the list of Issuing Templates.

-As indicated by the CA Account, Venafi Cloud uses the domain patterns that have been validated for certificate issuance to create a set of default patterns in the Issuing Templates CN and SAN rules.
+As indicated by the CA Account, Venafi as a Service uses the domain patterns that have been validated for certificate issuance to create a set of default patterns in the Issuing Templates CN and SAN rules.

 When a DevOps user selects a CA Account to use with an issuing template, the CN and SAN rules are auto-filled with valid patterns based on the CA's settings.
 The user doesn't have to consult the CA Account to figure out which naming patterns are needed.